 It is really important to choose the right place to stay in Mai Chau.
 Not everywhere you will feel comfortable enough to be able to relax and enjoy spending time with locals.

 The very best hotel in Mai Chau is Mai Chau Ecolodge.

 The lodge is pretty big but it doesn’t like to be considered as a ‘resort’.
-Everything what they did and from what the bungalows are made of are natural.
-The main goal of Mai Chau Ecolodge is to support local economy and take care of traditions.
+Everything that they did and from what the bungalows are made of are natural.
+The main goal of Mai Chau Ecolodge is to support the local economy and take care of traditions.

-If you will be travelling during hot season, you can also use the lovely Mai Chau Ecolodge swimming pool to relax even more.
+If you will be traveling during the hot season, you can also use the lovely Mai Chau Ecolodge swimming pool to relax even more.

 Check out the latest prices for Mai Chau Ecolodge—> click here.